unerrored/Stocks_Predictor/README.md

 ❯ main.py
 ```

-To run the candlestick chart generator, run the following file:
+To run the chart generator, run the following file:

 ```sh
 ❯ candlestickchart/chartgenerator.py